 Documents (for instance diplomas, craft or journeyman’s certificates, transcript of grades and proof of name change) issued in a different language than English or one of the Nordic languages, must be translated into Norwegian or English.

 - Translations done by a government authorised translator.
 You can find authorised translators in Norway at The Brønnøysund Register Service.

 - Translations done by other professional translators in Norway or abroad, tolketjenesten, embassies, etc.

 - Documents issued in English by the university at which you studied or received your degree, or the responsible authority that issued your craft or journeyman’s certificate.

-- NOKUT does not require translation of documents issued in Icelandic and Finnish, but we do recommend that you have them translated into Norwegian, Swedish, Danish or English.
+- Documents issued in Icelandic and Finnish.
+However, we do recommend that you have them translated into Norwegian, Swedish, Danish or English.
 This is to ensure faster processing of your application.
-It may also be that the case officer will require a translation of your Icelandic or Finnish documents.
+In some cases, your case officer will require a translation of your Icelandic or Finnish documents.

 The name of the translator must be apparent on the translation.
 If the submitted translations are not good enough, NOKUT reserves the right to ask for new translations.